Skip to main content

 2. Landytech

 Landytech serves family offices operating across multiple jurisdictions.
 The wealth management software product is designed for European investment operations who need top-level cross-border wealth management features.
-The digital wealth management software specializes in the regulatory complexity and multi-jurisdictional reporting that other wealth management software solutions struggle with.
+The digital wealth management software specializes in the regulatory complexity and multi-jurisdictional reporting.

 Features: